LOCATION ROLESVILLE NC

 Ap or A horizon:

-Color--hue of 10YR or 2.5Y, value of 3 to 6, and chroma of 2 to 4
+Color--hue of 10YR or 2.5Y, value of 3 to 6, chroma of 2 to 4

-E horizon, (where presemt):
+E horizon, (where present):

-Color--hue of 10YR or 2.5Y, value of 4 to 6, and chroma of 2 to 4
+Color--hue of 10YR or 2.5Y, value of 4 to 6, chroma of 2 to 4

 Bw horizon:

-Color--hue of 7.5YR to 10YR, value of 4 to 6, and chroma of 4 to 8
+Color--hue of 7.5YR to 10YR, value of 4 to 6, chroma of 4 to 8

 C horizon:

-Color--hue of 7.5YR to 2.5Y, value of 3 to 8, and chroma of 1 to 8
+Color--hue of 7.5YR to 2.5Y, value of 3 to 8, chroma of 1 to 8

 Cr horizon:

-Texture-weathered fractured granite
+Texture--weathered fractured granite

 COMPETING SERIES: